Skip to Main Content

 Library Policies

 The Houston Public Library adheres to these policies and rules to maintain a safe and welcoming environment for all.
-For more information, refer to our FAQ page and our Privacy, Accessibility, and Security statement
+For more information, refer to our FAQ page and our Privacy, Accessibility, and Security statements.

 Borrower's Agreement